 The players always surprise me with their inventive tactics, and I’m learning to use these to enhance the fun rather than shoot them down with boring practicalities.
-One of the Farseer team, kneeling to heal an unconscious comrade while already injured herself, was knocked out by a PC, who then said he would pick her up as a human shield while he attacked her team-mates.
-I skated over the difficulty of picking up an unconscious body while keeping hold of a sword and shield and ruled that he gained a defensive advantage for a few moments against the Farseer characters who were reluctant to further endanger their critically-injured friend.
+One of the Farseer team, kneeling to heal an unconscious comrade while already injured herself, was knocked out by Elliot, who then said they would pick her up as a human shield while they attacked her team-mates.
+I skated over the difficulty of picking up an unconscious body while keeping hold of a sword and shield and ruled that Elliot gained a defensive advantage for a few moments against the Farseer characters who were reluctant to further endanger their critically-injured friend.
 Of course innovative tactics can go both ways; I had the Farseer wizard Enlarge her unconscious friend so that the PC couldn’t carry her any more.

-Another PC decided to hack off a hook from the Hook Horror he was fighting and use that as a weapon to attack the beast.
+Morgran decided to hack off a hook from the Hook Horror they were fighting and use that as a weapon to attack the beast.
 There are obviously a million rule and common-sense reasons why this would be either impossible or less effective than just hitting the monster in vital areas with your own perfectly good axe.
-But it was an entertaining idea, so I described the action that way but stuck to the normal rules (not changing the PC’s chance to hit with the hook-severing attack or the damage it did, and not changing the PC’s hit chance or damage when they started using the hook to attack with instead of their axe).
+But it was an entertaining idea, so I described the action that way but stuck to the normal rules (not changing Morgran’s chance to hit with the hook-severing attack or the damage it did, nor changing Morgran’s hit chance or damage when they started using the hook to attack with instead of their axe).
 It made the scene more vivid and fun, for that player and I think the other players too.

 Anyway, the end of the last session before the holiday came up on us, so I had the Farseers escape with a clever spell use, and let the PCs finish off or drive away the surviving Hook Horrors, and I wrapped up.